Alex-K02/NewsApp/README.md

 # NewsApp "AboutIT"

-This app offers a personalized platform for browsing, managing, and engaging with news articles and events, tailored to user interests.
-Leveraging an external Scraper Module (available in a separate repository), the app gathers and stores data in a centralized database, making it accessible through a user-friendly API for dynamic display in the app.
-Core features include user preferences and secure storage.
-An AI-driven event parsing system that ensures users stay up-to-date with the latest content relevant to them.
+This app is a personalized platform for discovering and managing IT industry news and events, customized to match user interests.
+It uses an external Scraper Module (from a separate repository) to gather and store data in a central database.
+This data is accessible through an easy-to-use API, enabling dynamic updates within the app.
+Key features include personalized user preferences, secure data storage, and an AI-powered event parsing system to keep users updated with the latest relevant content.

 ## Main Functionality
 ### Core Data Integration